raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ### revisiting the mockingbird

-To review what we saw in [To Grok a Mockingbird], a typical recursive function calls itself by name, like this:
+To review what we saw in [To Grok a Mockingbird], a typical recursive function calls itself by name, like this:[^realism]

+[^realism]: The paradox of instructional explorations is that if we wish to illustrate a mechanism like recursive combinators, choosing trivial functions like exponentiation makes it easier to focus on the thing we're exploring, the combinators.
+The tradeoff is that with such simple functions, it will always feel over-complicated to use recursive combinators.
+Whereas, if we work with functions with real-world implications, the mechanism we're exploring gets lost in the complexity of the functions it operates upon.

 ```javascript
 function exponent (x, n) {